 ‘I think Terry Jones has done a wonderful job protecting us from the blockbuster beast!
 Simply smashing!’ said a kindly old woman and helpful volunteer at the Chinese Bicycle Museum in Ipswich.

-‘The beast must be outlawed at once!’ thundered a burly and bearded biker.
+‘The beast must be outlawed at once!’ thundered a burly and bearded cyclist.
+‘At once!’

 ‘Terry Gilliam?
-Did he ride for Virgin in last year’s Tour?’ wondered a bowler hatted and black suited City accountant.
+Did he ride for Virgin in last year’s Tour?’ wondered a young female police officer.

 ‘I love BICYCLE REPAIR MAN: THE MOVIE!’ enthused A. Gumby.

-‘Well, I didn’t take the beast seriously until one bit my Aunt Percy on the left buttock’, said a man in a McQueen dress and Gucci flats.
+‘Well, I didn’t take the beast seriously until one bit my Aunt Percy on the left buttock’, said a man in a McQueen dress, Doc Marten flats and dark sunglasses.

 ‘Rubbish!
-There is no such thing as a blockbuster-aaarrrrrggggggkkkkkk!’
+There is no such thing as a blockbuster-wwaaarrrrrggggggkkkkkk!’

 Right!
 That’s enough from you scousing wankers!
 There will be no more silliness on my watch!
 Suffice to say that Gilliam’s allegorical and indomitably irreverent, imaginative and satirical animaction film art was indeed a squired taste, and, unlike you spineless and long haired lot, always so ready and eager for a good manly scrap with the blockbuster beast that his oeuvre was best described as completely and unrepentantly Jabberwacky.